 EatWild invites you to participate in a three-day field skills development workshop at Arosa Ranch in the heart of BC’s Grassland country.
 Participants will have the opportunity to learn and practice the necessary field skills to have the knowledge and confidence to become successful hunters.
 Arosa Ranch offers an amazing place to experience and learn about wildlife and their habitat.
+This event is catered by Gourmet Wild Chef Jody Peck who will create wild harvest inspired feasts throughout the workshop.

 Our goal is to ensure that HFSW Graduates have a systematic approach to finding game, the basic skills to confidently harvest an animal, and have the knowledge to take care of their harvest.
 This is a comprehensive field skills course.
 Participants will have the opportunity to build skills in orienteering, finding game, habitat identification, stalking game, basic hunting methods, field butchering, hunting camp set up, and much much more.